NgJunHeng/ID_Assignment1/README.md

 Testing
 1. All Page
 i.
-Test every link and verify that it goes to another website while opening a new tab.
+Test every link and verify that it goes to another website and it will open a new tab.

 2. Work Experience Page
 i.
-Test every link and verify that it goes to another website while opening a new tab. ii.
+Test every link and verify that it goes to another website and it will open a new tab. ii.
 Check whether light bulb can be turned on and off. iii.
 All flexboxes have content.